If you'd like to live in a greener way, your bathroom is a good place to start.

 - Vinegar and water solution - cleans the sink, shower, toilet and surfaces.

-- Bicarbinate of soda and vinegar - I use this about once a month to keep the limescale at bay.
+- Bicarbonate of soda and vinegar - I use this occasionally to keep the limescale at bay.

 Use an old, clean, dry towel - buff your taps and mirrors to sparkle point without any chemicals.
 Just use elbow grease and the towel.